Alternate Text

 Maternity Service Wellbeing Walks

 This is a manageable and leisurely walk, lasting around an hour, to help you get active and support your mental and physical health.
-Take some time out for you and your baby, meet other parents and parents to be, have a chat with midwives specialising in wellbeing and if you fancy, grab a coffee.
+Take some time out for you and your baby, meet other parents and parents to be, have a chat with midwives specialising in wellbeing and if you fancy, grab a coffee for an hour after to stay and chat.
+Each walk will be in a different location with a different specialist Midwife.
+Pregnant Mums or new parents, all welcome.
+Please feel free to spread the word.
+Other children welcome.

 Further information on dates and times: